leporello-js/leporello-js/README.md

 ## Supported javascript subset

-Variables are declared by `const` declaration. `var` is not supported. `let` variables can be declared to be assigned later, for cases when value depends on condition.
-Example:
+Variables are declared using the `const` declaration.
+The use of `var` is not supported. `let` variables can be declared without an initial assignment, which is useful in cases where the value depends on a condition.
+Here's an example:
 ```
 let result
 if (n == 0 || n == 1) {